 - Anna Koskimaa and Aada Nevalainen Fund

 - The North Karelia Co-Operative Banks' Pekka Vallius Fund

 - S. A. Tervo Fund

 Grant-related enquiries should be sent to email@example.com.
 Enquiries may also be directed to Fund Officer Asko Saarelainen and Secretary Maarit Hämäläinen-Koljonen.

 The grant decisions are made by an administrative committee consisting of regional experts from various fields.
 If necessary, outside experts can be called upon to evaluate applications.
-The grant decisions of the January round of applications 2022 will be announced at the latest on May 15th.
-Both favourable and unfavourable grant decisions are sent to grant applicants by email approximately two weeks before that.
-The grants can be withdrawn from May 11th.
+The grant decisions of the January round of applications 2023 will be announced at the latest on May 28th.
+Both favourable and unfavourable grant decisions were sent to grant applicants by email approximately two weeks before that.
+The 2023 grants can be withdrawn from 22 May 2023.